fnechans/falconry/docs/usage/quickstart.rst

     mgr.load()

-More details on manager setup can be found in the :ref:`manager<_manager>` module documentation.
+More details on manager setup can be found in the :ref:`manager` module documentation.

 ---------------
 Example program
 ---------------

-An example of a complete implemenation can be found in `example.py<https://github.com/fnechans/falconry/blob/master/example.py>`_, which puts all these features together.
+An example of a complete implemenation can be found in `example.py <https://github.com/fnechans/falconry/blob/master/example.py>`_, which puts all these features together.
 It also uses command line parser to make the usage more convenient.
 E.g. it automatically loads previous instance if ``--cont`` command line argument is used.